ebmalabuyo/mavs/README.md

-InsideScouting:

-HOW TO USE (data only for team miami heat and player victor oladipo) -add players to front office review, can sort by salary and age -search for players and their stats under player database, can filter results with position or specific player search -check team free agents and team stats on the team page -for more information on the player look at player detail page
+# InsideScouting

+## How to Use

+- Add players to the front office review and sort them by salary and age.
+- Search for players and their stats in the player database.
+You can filter the results by position or specific player search.
+- Check the team's free agents and team stats on the team page.
+- For more information on a player, visit the player detail page.